Mini Cream Cheese Pound Cakes with Vanilla Cream Cheese Glaze

 - 2 tablespoons cream cheese, softened

 - about 3/4 cup confectioners’ sugar, plus more if necessary

-- For the Cake – Preheat oven to 325F.
-Spray two 5×3 Mini Loaf Pans with floured cooking spray, or grease and flour the pans; set aside.
-(Cake may be baked as one 9×5 loaf, possibly as one 8×4 loaf, although I have not tested either.
-Adjust baking time accordingly, probably by adding 5 to 15 minutes, tent with foil if necessary to prevent over-browning)
+- Preheat oven to 325F.
+Spray two 5×3-inch Mini Loaf Pans with floured cooking spray, or grease and flour the pans; set aside.

 - To the bowl of stand mixer fitted with the paddle attachment (or large mixing bowl and hand mixer), add first 5 ingredients (through vanilla), and beat on medium-high speed to cream them until light and fluffy, about 5 minutes.